Pauline

 avec un

 generous pleasure.
-Lablache is proud of
+Lablache

 plaisir naïf et généreux.